 Stand up paddleboarding has become super popular, and so another great option for those after a recreational kayak is a SUP hybrid kayak.
 These hybrid kayaks are stand up paddleboards but come with the option of a seat so that you can use your board like a kayak as well.

 The problem with a SUP hybrid kayak is they are neither an excellent SUP nor an excellent kayak.
-However, for those after something to have a bit of fun in the water and not after anything too serious, they can be lots of fun.
+However, they can be lots of fun for those after something to have a bit of fun in the water and not after anything too serious.

 Pedal Powered Kayaks